ipeis/ipeis.github.io/_pages/about.md

 <strong>Previously</strong>
 &nbsp;
+I completed my PhD in Probabilistic Machine Learning at <a href='https://www.uc3m.es/home'>Universidad Carlos III de Madrid (UC3M)</a>, where I was supervised by <a href='https://www.tsc.uc3m.es/~antonio/antonio_artes/Home.html'>Prof. Antonio Artés-Rodríguez</a> and
+  <a href='https://www.tsc.uc3m.es/~olmos/'>Dr. Pablo M. Olmos</a>
+from the
+  <a href='https://gts.tsc.uc3m.es/'>Signal Processing Group</a>.
-I was a research intern at the
+Previously, I was a research intern at the
   <a href='http://mlg.eng.cam.ac.uk/'>Machine Learning Group</a>
 in the
   <a href='http://www.eng.cam.ac.uk/'>Department of the Engineering</a>,